Here’s a recommended ten-day travel itinerary for Costa Rica that includes visiting San José, La Fortuna, Monteverde, and Manuel Antonio.

 Day 6-8: Monteverde

-Take the transportation from La Fortuna to Monteverde.
-Monteverde is Costa Rica's major ecotourism destination.
-The area is host to the Monteverde Cloud Forest Reserve and several other natural attractions, which draw considerable numbers of tourists and naturalists.
-Monteverde rests at roughly at 1,400 meters (4,600 feet) above the sea level.
-It would be best to take it easy on your first day in Monteverde to acclimatize yourself to the altitude.
+Travel from La Fortuna to Monteverde, which is known as Costa Rica's top ecotourism hotspot.
+This region is home to the famous Monteverde Cloud Forest Reserve and a variety of other natural wonders that attract many visitors and nature enthusiasts.
+Situated at about 1,400 meters (4,600 feet) above sea level, it's a good idea to take it slow on your first day in Monteverde to help your body adjust to the elevation.

-I would recommend to stay close to Santa Elena city center for better access to restaurants, shops, and services.
+Where to stay in Monteverde: I suggest staying near the Santa Elena city center for easier access to restaurants, shops, and services.

-Start your morning with a guided hike in Monteverde Cloud Forest Biological Reserve.
+Start your morning with a Monteverde Cloud Forest Guided Walk.
 A cloud forest is an evergreen moist forest characterized by a persistent or frequent low-level cloud cover, usually at the canopy level.
-During the guided hike you'll learn about the fascinating ecology of the area.
+During the guided walk of this biological reserve, you'll learn about the fascinating ecology of the area.
 A knowledgeable guide should be able to locate and show you some of the amazing wildlife in the cloud forest with their very good pair of binoculars.
 I would suggest to also carry your own binocular if you can.

 Day 8

-In the afternoon join a tour to learn about the history and production of coffee and chocolate in Costa Rica.
+If you like coffee and chocolate, then in the afternoon take part in a tour that explores the fascinating history and production processes of coffee and chocolate in Costa Rica.
 Don Juan Tours is a well known company for coffee tours in Monteverde.

 Day 9-10: Manuel Antonio